Keki Hormusji Gharda: Personal life

-Gharda is married to Abaan, who was a graduate of St. Xavier's College and also earned a PhD from the University of Mumbai.
-She died 2017.
-He is an avid reader and has promoted Bai Ratnabai Gharda Library in Bandra, Mumbai.
-Gharda has said that he follows a frugal lifestyle.
+Gharda was married to Abaan, who was a graduate of St. Xavier's College and also earned a PhD from the University of Mumbai.
+She died in 2017.
+He was an avid reader and had promoted Bai Ratnabai Gharda Library in Bandra, Mumbai.
+Gharda had said that he followed a frugal lifestyle.

-Gharda is also known for his philanthropic contributions, with the first foundation started in 1966.
-The Abaan and Keki Gharda Memorial Trust named after his wife and him has been formed in 2009 and receives 99% of the proceeds from the sale of his shares in the company.
-He has promoted the Gharda Scientific Research Foundation, a non-profit limited-liability company, dedicated to develop and research basic technologies.
+Gharda was also known for his philanthropic contributions, with the first foundation started in 1966.
+The Abaan and Keki Gharda Memorial Trust named after his wife and him was formed in 2009 and receives 99% of the proceeds from the sale of his shares in the company.
+He had promoted the Gharda Scientific Research Foundation, a non-profit limited-liability company, dedicated to develop and research basic technologies.
 The aim is to use the earnings of this foundation to promote more technologies in the areas of health and education.
-He also founded the Gharda Institute of Technology in Ratnagiri District, Maharashtra.
+He also founded the Gharda Institute of Technology§ in Ratnagiri District, Maharashtra.

+Gharda died on 30 September 2024, at the age of 95.